 The Chub brother T5 & T3...rock solid alarms with my Patented sensor.
 I was just developing the receiver versions when Hardy Greys were bought out and development stopped overnight...great shame.

-To bring the Angling Technics echo sounder up to date I added Bluetooth functionality to send the narrow beam high resolution data sent from the boat to iPads or iPhones which many people take with them on fishing sessions.
+To bring the Angling Technics echo sounder up to date I added Bluetooth functionality to send the narrow beam high resolution data sent from the boat to tablets or phones which most people take with them on fishing sessions anyway.